Investment Properties Toronto: A Practical Guide to Real Estate Investing | Own In Toronto

 Pre-Construction

-Buying a unit before it's built at today's price, with occupancy 2–4 years away.
+Buying a unit before it's built at today's price, with occupancy 2-4 years away.
 Investors use this strategy to lock in a price and either assign the unit before closing or take possession and rent it.
 Requires careful due diligence on the builder, deposit structure, and market conditions at closing.
-Higher risk, but can deliver strong returns in an appreciating market.
+See the full pre-construction condos guide for what to watch for.

 03

-Before you make an offer on any investment property, you need to understand the two core metrics — and how they interact with Toronto's market realities.
+Before you make an offer on any investment property, you need to understand two core metrics and how they interact with Toronto's market realities.

-What's left in your pocket each month after all costs.
-In Toronto, financed properties often produce modest negative or break-even cash flow — positive cash flow is possible but requires a larger down payment or multi-unit income.
+Monthly Cash Flow is what's left after all expenses and your mortgage payment.
+In Toronto, financed properties often produce modest negative or break-even cash flow.
+Positive cash flow is possible but requires a larger down payment or multi-unit rental income.

 Down payment (20%)$180,000